Skubal sharp to win fourth straight as Tigers beat last-place A's 7-3

 WINE FOR MIGGY

 As part of Miguel Cabrera's retirement tour in his final season, Kotsay presented the Tigers slugger with a magnum bottle of wine from nearby Napa Valley.
-Cabrera , who went 0 for 3 before being lifted for a pinch-hitter in the eighth, accepted the wine and raised the corked bottle as if taking a drink while walking off the field.
+Cabrera, who went 0 for 3 before being lifted for a pinch-hitter in the eighth after fouling a ball off his left foot, accepted the wine and raised the corked bottle as if taking a drink while walking off the field.

 TRAINER'S ROOM